-At a time when 33 million meals are missed each year by low-income Rhode Islanders, 20.2% of Rhode Island's trash is made of food.
+At a time when one in every nine Rhode Island households is experiencing food insecurity, about 70,000 tons of food is buried in the Central Landfill each year.
 According to the Natural Resources Defense Council, food waste is the number one component in our nation’s landfills, and costs American families $165 billion each year.
 Here are tools you can use at home to prevent food waste.
-Resource Recovery also offers free Food: Too Good to Waste workshops to RI groups.
-The workshop and the accompanying tools were developed by the RI Food Policy Council, in partnership the U.S. EPA Region 1.
-We thank them for allowing us to use their resources for this important work!
+Resource Recovery also offers free Food Waste Prevention workshops to RI groups.

 Keep a list of meals you enjoy, and make a shopping list with the week in mind.
 Be realistic and base it on how many meals you’ll eat at home.
 Check your kitchen first to avoid buying what you already have and include the quantity you need to avoid overbuying.
-You can download a shopping list template below or try these free mobile apps and web-based tools to make it easier.
+You can download a list of free mobile apps and web tools below to make it easier.

 Did you know that fruits give off gases as they ripen that cause other produce to ripen?
 Did you know berries should only be washed right before you eat them?
 Did you know cilantro will last up to 10 days in a glass of water, in the fridge?
 Download a basic produce storage guide below, or check out this detailed A-Z guide.
 You can take your food storage to the next level by freezing, canning, and drying food properly, too.
 Find out more and/or sign up for a class through URI.